 A creance is a long line that is used during the very early training of birds.
 It is tied to the birds jesses and is held in the owners hand.
 It is normally wrapped around a spindle so the hawker can let more line off and allow the bird a little more freedom.
 The spindle part is normally weighted to stop the bird flying if the handler drops it.

 The Creance is used to ensure the bird doesn’t fly away while its being trained to fly from a perch to the glove.
 This is a really important stage as it teaches the bird to work with its owner and that flying back earns it food.

 Bells, Identity tags and Trackers

 To help find lost birds (or to help track down the owner), birds are equipped with a few things.
-The most simple being bells on the feet so the bird can be heard and therefore easier to find.
+The simplest being bells on the feet so the bird can be heard.
 A much more modern solution is a telemetry transmitter.
 It works a lot like a ferret finder.
 A small portable device receives a signal from the tracker and gets stronger as it gets closer.
 Some modern trackers are very high tech and show the distance.

 An identity tag is a 100% must have for any bird.
 A small band on

 the birds foot can be the only thing the means a bird is returned and

 there is no good reason to not use one!